TeachersFirst Online Learning

 Close Link

 Boddle is an engaging math learning platform for grades K-6 that adapts to student ability levels.
 Create your account and classroom to begin.
 Add your students manually or import information from Google Classroom.
 When created, share your classroom using the link to Boddle and your class code.
 Additional options include creating assignments that have specific skills for the entire class or individual students.
 As students engage in Boggle, view results, and progress on your teacher dashboard.
-Free accounts include access to games and the learning platform but don't include the instructional videos and professional development offered within the site.
+Free accounts include access to games and the learning platform but don't include the professional development offered within the site.

-tag(s): differentiation (69), Learning Management Systems (24), Online Learning (37), Teacher Utilities (132)
+tag(s): differentiation (77), Learning Management Systems (18), Online Learning (32), Teacher Utilities (194)

 In the Classroom

 Use Boddle to differentiate math instruction for your students.
 Include a link to Boddle on classroom computers for use during math centers, and provide a link on your classroom website for your blended classroom or for students to play at home.
 Share with parents to create individual accounts for use at home.
-Include Boddle with other online math programs using a bookmarking tool such as Symbaloo, reviewed here, for easy access by students.
+Include Boddle with other online math programs using a bookmarking tool such as Symbaloo, reviewed here for easy access by students.

 Add your comments below (available only to members) | Become a Member